Observation-driven correction of numerical weather prediction for marine winds: Introduction

 \section{Introduction}

 Accurate marine wind forecasts are essential for navigation safety, ship routing, offshore energy operations, and hazard early warning, yet they remain challenging because observations over the ocean are sparse, heterogeneous, and unevenly distributed in space and time.
-Global numerical weather prediction (NWP) systems provide coherent large-scale dynamics but contain biases at many locations (Figure \ref{fig:quiver}).
+Global numerical weather prediction (NWP) systems provide coherent large-scale dynamics, but contain biases at many locations (Figure \ref{fig:quiver}).

+Prior work on NWP bias correction -- from classical statistical methods to recent deep learning approaches -- has demonstrated substantial improvements for surface weather variables, including wind~\citep{glahn1972mos,rasp2018nnpost,NOAA_ML4BC_2025}.
+However, these methods generally assume fixed observation locations or regular grids.
+Over the ocean, the set of available observations changes from hour to hour as ships move, buoys go offline, and reporting intervals vary across platforms.
+No current framework jointly handles this irregular, time-varying observation geometry while enabling inference at arbitrary coordinates -- two requirements that are essential for operational marine wind correction (Section~\ref{sec:related_work}).

-In this work, we reformulate marine wind forecasting as a \emph{correction} problem: rather than predicting winds from scratch, we learn local patterns using the in-situ observations to adjust NWP such as NOAA's Global Forecast System (GFS).
-The central idea is to preserve the large-scale flow provided by NWP while applying localized, observation-informed corrections wherever and whenever observations indicate discrepancies.
-We design a transformer-based neural network architecture that (i) operates on irregular, time-varying sets of observations via masking and attention; (ii) conditions predictions on recent observation-forecast pairs using cross-attention; and (iii) encodes time and location with cyclical and coordinate-aware location representations so that inference can be queried at arbitrary coordinates without interpolation heuristics.
+In this work, we propose a correction-based approach to marine wind forecasting: rather than predicting winds directly, we learn local patterns using the in-situ observations to adjust NWP such as NOAA's Global Forecast System (GFS).
+The central idea is to preserve the large-scale flow provided by NWP while applying localized, observation-informed corrections wherever and whenever observations are available.
+We design a transformer-based architecture that assimilates irregular, time-varying sets of marine observations from heterogeneous platforms (ships, buoys, tide gauges, coastal stations) and produces single-pass predictions at arbitrary locations, enabling both gridded and site-specific products suitable for operational workflows.

-We evaluate our approach over the Atlantic Ocean using observations from the International Comprehensive Ocean-Atmosphere Data Set (ICOADS) as a reference (Section~\ref{sec:icoads}), with GFS and the European Center for Medium-Range Weather Forecasts Reanalysis (ERA5) as baseline models.
-Spatial analyses show most consistent improvements along coasts and shipping routes, where observations are more dense.
-The architecture naturally ingests heterogeneous platforms (ships, buoys, tide gauges, coastal stations) and produces single-pass predictions at arbitrary locations, enabling both gridded and site-specific products suitable for operational workflows.
+We evaluate our approach over the Atlantic Ocean using observations from the International Comprehensive Ocean-Atmosphere Data Set (ICOADS) as a reference (Section~\ref{sec:icoads}), with GFS, the European Center for Medium-Range Weather Forecasts Reanalysis (ERA5), and a MOS-style linear regression \citep{glahn1972mos} as baseline models.
+Spatial analyses show most consistent improvements along coasts and shipping routes, where observations are denser.